 Percentage of women who have a high standard of living (Standard_of_living_index = 4)

 There are 4 categories for Wife_education and 5 variables required, so you should get 20 values.
-It is advised to represent all the numbers in a dataframe.
+It is advised to represent all the numbers in a single dataframe.

+Use of data manipulation package like dplyr would be preferred, however not necessary.

 Part 2: Modelling and predicting